Porn Obsession Murder Trial Experience Crime Scene Analyst Arthur Rubart has a Bachelor of…

-Jen Spears is an experienced homicide detective with the Seminole County Sheriff’s Office in Florida.
+Jen Spears is an experienced cold case detective with the Seminole County Sheriff’s Office in Florida.
 She has been a deputy since 1999, the majority of that time spent in criminal investigations serving in a variety of assignments.
 Jen has collaborated with numerous agencies around the nation through her casework and has received several accolades for her accomplishments in cold case investigations.
 Jen also serves on the Florida Sheriff’s Association Cold Case Advisory Commission.
 She has a passion for organizing the best training available reaching the largest audience of law enforcement professionals possible.

 Teresa Sprague is an experienced homicide detective and Master Police Officer with the Orlando Police Department.
 Teresa has been a detective since 2007 and in law enforcement since 1996.
 She has lectured on domestic violence and homicide at the University of Central Florida, Valencia College, in local high schools and at various conferences.
 Teresa previously served with Jen Spears on the board for the Florida Homicide Investigator’s Association as their treasurer and as a director.
 Under their leadership, FHIA grew exponentially into the best conference in Florida according to its membership.
 Teresa believes strongly in networking and collaboration, education and relevant training as the cornerstones to solving homicides.

 Alexa McConnell is an analyst with the Department of Justice.
 She has worked in the Criminal Investigations Division for the past four years.
 Alexa is also on the Evidence Response Team for her division.
 She has an interest in homicide cases and looks forward to collaborating with investigators in the field from around the nation.

 EvaMarie is retired from the Seminole County Sheriff’s Office in Seminole County, Florida.
 Eva served as a duly sworn Corrections/ Deputy Sheriff since May of 1999.
 In 2009, she completed her Associate in Science Degree in Criminal Justice Technology at Seminole State College.
 Eva was most recently assigned to the Major Crimes Unit of the Seminole County Sheriff’s Office as an Investigator, and she was a member of the Crisis Negotiations Team and the Peer Support Team.